Virginity test: History

+Prevalence and legality

+Virginity testing is most common in the Middle East, as well as the Muslim-majority regions in Africa.
+Their recent use in the United Kingdom dates back to the 1970s, after large scale immigration from these regions into the UK.
+It is legal for doctors in the United States to perform virginity tests.

+Examinations to test for previous sexual activity used to be performed on rape victims amongst South Asian Muslims in Bangladesh, Pakistan and India.
+It was banned in India in 2014, banned in Bangladesh in 2018, and banned in Pakistan in 2021.

+Method

 The process of virginity testing varies by region.
 In areas where medical doctors are available, the tests would often be given in a doctor's office.
 However, in countries where doctors are not available, testers will often be older women, or whoever can be trusted to search for a hymen.
 This is common among African tribes that perform the test.

 Another form of virginity testing involves testing for laxity of vaginal muscles with fingers (the "two-finger test").
 A doctor performs the test by inserting a finger into the female's vagina to check the level of vaginal laxity, which is used to determine if she is "habituated to sexual intercourse".
 However, the usefulness of these criteria has been questioned by medical authorities and opponents of virginity testing because vaginal laxity and the absence of a hymen can both be caused by other factors, and the "two-finger test" is based on subjective observation.

-Examinations to test for previous sexual activity used to be performed on rape victims in Bangladesh, Pakistan and India before it was banned.

 Among the Bantu peoples of Sub-Saharan Africa, virginity testing or even the suturing of the labia majora (called infibulation) has been commonplace.
 Traditionally, Kenuzi girls (of the Sudan) are married before puberty by adult men who inspect them manually for virginity.

 Example of violence against women

 Virginity testing drives unequal social pressures for men and women to remain virgins until they marry.
 Virginity testing perpetuates these harmful stereotyped beliefs through the discriminatory framework that women are primarily responsible for all sexual activity and misconduct.

 In Iran, sixteen in-depth, semi-structured interviews were conducted with participants aged 32 to 60 years to elucidate the perceptions and experiences of Iranian examiners of virginity testing.
 The perception and experience of examiners were reflected in five main themes.
 The result of this study indicated that virginity testing is more than a medical examination, considering the cultural factors involved and its overt and covert consequences.
 In Iran, testing is performed for both formal and informal reasons, and examiners view such testing with ambiguity about the accuracy and certainty of the diagnosis and uncertainty about ethics and reproductive rights.
 Examiners are affected by the overt and covert consequences of virginity testing, beliefs and cultural values underlying virginity testing, and informal and formal reasons for virginity testing also used to examine sexual offence.

+DW in 2024 reported that Iranian regime prisons used hymen checks.